This article may contain links from our affiliate partners. Please read how we make money!

 Aluminium

-Aluminium is one of the best metals for conducting heat – far better than stainless steel in fact.
-This means aluminium will brown the sides of the steak more quickly, sealing in the juices right away!
-Aluminium also heats evenly across the surface of the pan.
+Aluminium is one of the best metals for conducting heat – far better than stainless steel pans in fact.
+This means aluminium pans will brown the sides of the steak more quickly, sealing in the juices right away!
+Aluminium also heats evenly across the surface of the pan while producing lovely grill marks.

 Stainless Steel

 Stainless steel frying pans are generally more expensive than your aluminium ones.
 Stainless steel pans are sturdy, durable and cheap.
-They maintain their heat well, which results in even cooking and is great for searing your steak.
+When cooking steak, they maintain their heat well, which results in even cooking and is great for searing your steak.

-Stainless steel pans are better for novice cooks, since they adjust to temperature changes quickly.
+Stainless steel pans are better for novice cooks, since they adjust to temperature changes quickly and has a wide cooking surface.

 Teflon

 Frying pans usually feature a non-stick coating, commonly known as Teflon.
-It’s popularity is drawn from how easy it is to clean, due to its smooth surface meaning ingredients do not stick to the pan.
-It requires little oil or butter, making it a healthier way for you to cook your steak.
+Its popularity is drawn from how easy it is to clean due to its smooth surface, meaning ingredients do not stick to the pan.
+This pan requires little oil or butter, making it a healthier way for you to cook your steak using pans.

-Originally Teflon got its non stick properties from a toxic, nearly indestructible chemical, usually referred to as PFOA.
-These days however, Teflon and similar brands are PFOA free.
-If you’re unsure or worried, we recommend reading the label.
+Originally Teflon got its nonstick properties from a toxic, nearly indestructible chemical, usually referred to as PFOA.
+These days, however, Teflon and similar brands are PFOA-free.
+If you’re unsure or worried, I recommend reading the label.

 Grill Pans

-Grill pans are usually either made from aluminium with a non-stick surface, or they are cast iron.
-A cast iron grill pan gets extremely hot and also retains heat for a long time, so if you decided to cook a well done steak, the heat is unlikely to dissipate too much when the steak hits the plate.
+Carbon steel grill pans are usually either made from aluminium with a non-stick surface, or they are cast iron.
+A cast iron skillet gets extremely hot and also retains heat for a long time, so if you decided to cook a well done steak, the heat is unlikely to dissipate too much when the steak hits the plate.

-Some cast iron grill pans come already seasoned.
-Seasoning of cookware is the process of treating the surface with heated fat in order to make a corrosion-resistant and stick-resistant coating.
+Some cast iron skillets come already seasoned.
+Seasoning of cookware is the process of treating the surface with heated fat in order to make a corrosion-resistant and stick-resistant coating in pans.

-The drawbacks to a cast iron grill pan are that it takes longer to heat up than a stainless steel pan, and that they’re more susceptible to hot spots.
+The drawbacks to a cast iron frying pan are that it takes longer to conduct heat up than a stainless steel pan and that they’re more susceptible to hot spots.

-As you can see by now, there are pros and cons to each of the materials used for making pans.
-You will have to weigh them up against your personal requirements.
-Consequently our top 5 featured pans offer options across the board.
+As you can see by now, there are pros and cons to using a cast iron skillet.
+You will have to weigh pre-seasoned cast iron pans up against your personal requirements.
+Consequently, my top 5 featured pans offer options across the board.

-Whatever pan you go for, be sure it’s a heavy duty one with a thick base.
-A thick base allows it to absorb and distribute heat more evenly than a thinner pan, and will do away with “hot spots”.
-All the pans in our top 5 have that thick base.
+The best frying pan is a heavy-duty one with a thick base.
+When cooking steaks, a thick base allows it to absorb and distribute heat more evenly than a thinner pan, and will do away with “hot spots”.
+All the pans in my top 5 have that thick base that is good in retaining heat.

 FAQS